yashp241195/startupPitch/README.md

 # Key ingredients for Big Tech

 1. Find big enough marketing funnel which is accessible to you.
 2. Build a lean and scalable product for that marketing funnel which can store some "valuable data".

- a.
-Valuable data must improves over time and act like an asset.
+ - Valuable data must improves over time and act like an asset.

- b.
-Valuable data must be helpful in solving problems in other businesses.
+ - Valuable data must be helpful in solving problems in other businesses.